bimdata/javascript-api-client/docs/IfcApi.md

 <a name="deleteIfcProperty"></a>
 # **deleteIfcProperty**
-> deleteIfcProperty(ifcPk, projectPk, cloudPk, id, )
+> deleteIfcProperty(id, projectPk, ifcPk, cloudPk, )